jiayuan-research/jiayuan-research.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our paper accepted by ICSE 2025: "Similar but Patched Code Considered Harmful -- The Impact of Similar but Patched Code on Recurring Vulnerability Detection and How to Remove Them"
+Our paper was accepted by ICSE 2025: "Similar but Patched Code Considered Harmful -- The Impact of Similar but Patched Code on Recurring Vulnerability Detection and How to Remove Them"